Kawahíva language

 Kawahíva (Kawahíb, Kagwahib) is a Tupi–Guarani dialect cluster of Brazil.

 The Tenharim (self-designation, Pyri 'near, together'), Parintintín, Jiahúi, Amondawa, Karipúna, (Note: not to be confused with either the Panoan group or the Carib-based creole spoken in the state of Amapá, which have the same name.)
-Uru-eu-wau-wau (self-designation Jupaú), Piripkúra, and Capivarí all call themselves Kawahíva.
-Their speech is mutually intelligible, and also similar with other languages or dialects now extinct.
-The closest Tupí-Guaraní language seems to be Apiaká, spoken in Mato Grosso.
+Uru-eu-wau-wau (self-designation Jupaú), Piripkúra, Júma, and Capivarí all call themselves Kawahíva.
+Their speech is mutually intelligible, and also similar to other languages or dialects now extinct.
+The closest Tupí-Guaraní language seems to be Apiaká, formerly spoken in Mato Grosso.

 Varieties

 There are different internal classifications of the pan-Kawahíwa, which differ in, e.g., whether Kayabí and Apiaká should be included as part of the dialectal cluster.
 The one listed in Aguilar (2013, 2018) follows: